 Calling Out the Objects (Blocks) in the Drawing

-You can now call out your site objects and tally their cost by placing a Reference Notes Schedule.
+You can now call out your site amenities or other objects and tally their cost by placing a Reference Notes Schedule.

 You may also choose to simply add callouts to some of these objects.
 You can do so by placing Reference Notes Callouts.